 “Ain’t got no Ma.”

 “What about your old man?
 Won’t he kick your tail about playin’ hooky?”

 “Ain’t got no old man, neither,” he said as his embarrassment gave way to impatience.

-The guy was treading in the forbidden, and he couldn’t understand what compelled him to answer the questions.
+The guy was treading in the forbidden, but he couldn’t understand what compelled him to answer the questions.
 That was information he rarely gave up to anyone who didn’t already know.
-Besides, the guy was holding him up, talking so much about nothing.
+Besides, it was holding him up, so much talk about nothing.

 “Look, I don’t mean to be rude, but you want a paper or not?
 Time is money.”

 The man took a deep drag off that long cigar he held in one hand while he dug in his pocket with the other.